1991–92 Miami Heat season

 The 1991–92 Miami Heat season was the fourth season for the Miami Heat in the National Basketball Association.
-The Heat received the fifth overall pick in the 1991 NBA draft, and selected shooting guard Steve Smith out of Michigan State University, and also hired Kevin Loughery as their new head coach after the resignation of Ron Rothstein prior to the start of the regular season.
+The Heat received the fifth overall pick in the 1991 NBA draft, and selected shooting guard Steve Smith out of Michigan State University.
+During the off-season, the team hired Kevin Loughery as their new head coach.

-The Heat got off to a fast start by winning seven of their first ten games of the season, but lost eight of their next nine games along the way.
-After holding out most of the season only playing in just five games, the Heat traded Sherman Douglas to the Boston Celtics in exchange for Brian Shaw.
-The team held a 23–25 record at the All-Star break, as Loughery coached the Heat to their first ever NBA playoff appearance in franchise history, as they finished in fourth place in the Atlantic Division with a 38–44 record, and winning a tie-breaker for the eighth seed in the Eastern Conference over the Atlanta Hawks.
-The Heat also posted a very successful 28–13 home record at the Miami Arena during the regular season.
+Under Loughery and with the addition of Smith, the Heat got off to a fast start by winning seven of their first ten games of the regular season.
+However, the team soon fell below .500 in winning percentage by losing eight of their next nine games, as Sherman Douglas only played just five games due to poor conditioning; the Heat soon traded Douglas to the Boston Celtics in exchange for Brian Shaw in January.
+With the addition of Shaw, the team continued to play below .500 as they held a 23–25 record at the All-Star break.
+However, despite playing under .500 for the remainder of the season, the Heat finished in fourth place in the Atlantic Division with a 38–44 record, winning a tie-breaker for the eighth seed in the Eastern Conference over the Atlanta Hawks, and qualifying for their first ever NBA playoff appearance in franchise history.

-Glen Rice averaged 22.3 points and 5.0 rebounds per game, while Rony Seikaly averaged 16.4 points, 11.8 rebounds and 1.5 blocks per game, and Grant Long provided the team with 14.8 points, 8.4 rebounds and 1.7 steals per game.
+Glen Rice averaged 22.3 points and 5.0 rebounds per game, and led the Heat with 155 three-point field goals, while Rony Seikaly averaged 16.4 points, 11.8 rebounds and 1.5 blocks per game, and Grant Long provided the team with 14.8 points, 8.4 rebounds and 1.7 steals per game.
 In addition, Smith contributed 12.0 points and 4.6 assists per game, and was named to the NBA All-Rookie First Team, while second-year forward Willie Burton provided with 11.2 points per game.
 Off the bench, Kevin Edwards averaged 10.1 points and 1.2 steals per game, while second-year guard Bimbo Coles contributed 10.1 points and 4.5 assists per game, second-year forward Alec Kessler provided with 5.3 points and 4.1 rebounds per game, and second-year forward Keith Askins averaged 3.7 points per game.